pydantic/pydantic-ai/docs/multi-agent-applications.md

     'openai:gpt-4o',
     deps_type=ClientAndKey,  # (2)!
     system_prompt=(
-        'Use the "joke_factory" tool to generate some jokes on the given subject, ' 'then choose the best.
+        'Use the `joke_factory` tool to generate some jokes on the given subject, ' 'then choose the best.
 You must return just a single joke.'
     ),
 )